petkaantonov/bluebird/docs/docs/async-dialogs.md

 dialog a little more future proof.

 To drive home the synchronous nature of the `window.prompt` notice that the time stops ticking when the prompt dialog is displayed.
-Lets fix that by making our own prompt.
+Let's fix that by making our own prompt.
 Since our dialog is just DOM manipulation the page won't be blocked while waiting for user input.